 Place your frozen berries on a paper towel lined plate and leave them to thaw.
 Once thawed, gently pat them dry before folding into the batter.
 This helps to prevent your muffins from turning blue 🙂

 Can a Different Gluten-Free Flour Blend Be Used?

 A gluten-free flour blend must be used for this recipe.
 You won’t be able to use one single gluten-free flour (such as coconut or almond) and get good results.

-I’ve only tested these vegan gluten free blueberry muffins with Bob’s Red Mill Gluten-Free All-Purpose Baking Flour (the one with the red label, not the blue label), so if you do decide to use a substitute gluten-free flour blend, proceed with caution since I’m not sure if the particular flour you use will work well.
+I’ve only tested these vegan gluten free blueberry muffins with Bob’s Red Mill Gluten-Free All-Purpose Baking Flour (the one in the red package, not the blue package), so if you do decide to use a substitute gluten-free flour blend, proceed with caution since I’m not sure if the particular flour you use will work well.

 Yes, fully cool them and then wrap so they are airtight.
 When you’re ready for them, thaw at room temperature and serve.
 Just before serving, you can also warm them up a bit in the microwave because warm muffins are perfection, aren’t they?!